nationalarchives/tdr-dev-documentation/manual/tdr-reporting.md

 #### CaseLaw
 This report has fewer details than the standard report and only shows judgment transfers.

-### Emails
-The job will send the report through to Slack so this needs to be the email address associated with your TNA slack account.
-You can add more than one email address for multiple recipients but each needs to be enclosed in double quotes and separated by a comma.
-For example:
-* "user1@nationalarchives.gov.uk"
-* "user1@nationalarchives.gov.uk","user2@nationalarchives.gov.uk"

-The report will run and when it has finished, you should get a message from a Slack bot with a CSV file with your requested report.
+The report will run and when it has finished, the Slack bot will post the CSV file with your requested report to the `da-tdr-reporting` Slack channel.